itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 - Regions: Overarching design paradigms, such as navigation or search.
 - Content: Information regarding the voice and tone, as well as punctuation guidelines.
 Content can also include terminology if your product has a specific vocabulary.
 - Usability: Rules that define accessibility and internationalization.

+### Card Sorting
+As your design system expands, you may not always be sure where specific content should live.
+When this happens, utilize a card-sorting technique to determine what should be grouped together.
+You may find that you need to add a new category, or change a category name, to fit new content.